-The proposed bill amends Idaho Code to enhance the collection of DNA samples and thumbprint impressions from individuals convicted of serious crimes.
-It introduces a new section, 19-2512A, which mandates that courts order the collection of these samples at the time of sentencing for anyone convicted of or pleading guilty to a serious crime.
-The bill also revises legislative findings to highlight the significance of DNA identification in law enforcement and clarifies the responsibilities for sample collection.
-A new definition for "serious crimes" is established, encompassing various felony offenses and certain misdemeanors.
-Additionally, the bill repeals an existing section on sample collection responsibilities and replaces it with updated procedures, specifying that samples must be collected during the intake process for incarcerated individuals and within a designated timeframe for those on probation.
+The bill amends Idaho Code to enhance the collection of DNA samples and thumbprint impressions from individuals convicted of serious crimes.
+It introduces a new section, 19-2512A, which mandates that courts order the collection of these samples at the time of sentencing for anyone convicted of or pleading guilty to serious crimes, as defined in the bill.
+The legislation also revises existing findings to underscore the significance of DNA identification in law enforcement and clarifies the responsibilities for sample collection.
+The definition of "serious crimes" is expanded to include various felony offenses and certain misdemeanors, thereby increasing the number of individuals subject to DNA collection.

 Engrossment 1: 19-5501, 19-5502, 19-5506, 19-5507